Tambara-Yamagami Categories over the Reals: The Non-Split Case: Analysis of the Real-Quaternionic Case

-In the above equations, $\alpha_i$ and $\beta_i$ correspond to endomorphisms of $m$, hence all of the associator information is carried in the quaternions identified with said endomorphisms.
-Moreover, we will prove that they are in fact real numbers by showing they are in the center of $\bb{H}$.
-There are two ways of doing this; one for the $\alpha_i$'s and another for the $\beta_i$'s.
+We will prove that the $\alpha_i$'s and $\beta_j$'s are in fact real-valued by showing they are in the center of $\bb{H}$.
+There are two ways of doing this; one for the $\alpha_i$'s and another for the $\beta_j$'s.